SDCG69/SDCG-V10/content/fiction/han2.md

 The blindfold hid nothing now—not the way Mark’s breath hitched when Hanna’s teeth grazed his shaft, nor the choked groan that escaped when she dragged her tongue up the throbbing vein underneath.
 His answering thrust was shallow, controlled, but she felt the tremor in his thighs where they pressed against her ribs.
 A drop of sweat slid down his hipbone, following the trail of charcoal smudges left by her fingers earlier.

-## Seven — Hanna Gets Kinky
+## Eight — Hanna Gets Kinky

 Hanna's feet clamped around Mark's torso like a vice, her calves hooking over his shoulders to drag him deeper into the furnace between her legs.
-"Lick clit *and* ass, *now*," she snarled, yanking his hair hard enough to tilt his blindfolded face upward.
+"Lick clit *and* ass, *now*," she snarled, reaching behind and yanking his hair hard enough to tilt his blindfolded face upward.
 The command cracked through the humid air—no room for hesitation.

+Hanna scared herself.
+Whilst she fantasised about dominating, she never expect she could go this far.
+She wished she was recording this to watch later.

 Mark groaned against her flesh, his tongue immediately splitting its attention—broad strokes across her swollen clit before diving lower to trace the tight furl of her ass.
-The dual sensation sent lightning up Hanna's spine; her back arched off the mattress as she simultaneously shoved his face harder into her and took him deeper into her throat.
+The dual sensation sent lightning up Hanna's spine; Mark's back arched off the mattress as she simultaneously shoved his face harder into her and took him deeper into her throat.
 His cock hit the back of her mouth with a wet choke, the salt-bitter taste of pre-come flooding her tongue as she hollowed her cheeks around him.

 The headboard creaked violently as Mark bucked against her mouth—not in protest, but raw reflex.
 Hanna felt the vibration of his muffled shout against her clit when she swallowed around him, her nose pressing into the wiry curls at his base.
 His answering thrust was shallow, controlled, but she could feel the tremor in his thighs where they pressed against her ribs.
-A drop of sweat slid down his hipbone, cutting through the charcoal smudges her fingers had left earlier.

 Hanna released him with a wet pop just long enough to gasp, "I want to taste your cum," before plunging back down his length.
 Her nails scored crescent moons into his hips as Mark's tongue redoubled its efforts—circling her clit three times fast before flicking downward to lap at her asshole with deliberate, filthy precision.
 The switchback rhythm had her thighs quivering, her moans vibrating around his cock as he worked her with the same calculated focus he'd used to trace brushstrokes on the Courbet.